ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Acknowledgements

 \section{Acknowledgements}

+We thank the referee Adrian Jenkins for his careful reading and constructive suggestions that significantly improved the presentation of this paper.
 This work is supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801, 2023YFA1607804), “the Fundamental Research Funds for the Central Universities”, 111 project No. B20019, the National Natural Science Foundation of China (Grant No. 12273088, 12595312), and Shanghai Natural Science Foundation, grant No.19ZR1466800.
 We acknowledge the science research grants from the China Manned Space Project with Nos.
 CMS-CSST-2021-A02 \& CMS-CSST-2025-A04.
 This project is also supported in part by Office of Science and Technology, Shanghai Municipal Government (grant Nos.
 24DX1400100, ZJ2023-ZD-001).
 HYW is supported by the New Cornerstone Science Foundation through the XPLORER PRIZE.
 F.S. acknowledges the support from the State Key Laboratory of Dark Matter Physics and the Young Data Scientist Program of the China National Astronomical Data Center (No.NADC2025YDS-01).
 The computations in this paper were run on the Gravity and Siyuan Supercomputer at Shanghai Jiao Tong University.
 Thanks to Yu Feng's FastPM code.